ipython/traitlets/docs/source/trait_types.rst

 Numbers
 -------

+.. class:: Integer

+   An integer trait.
+On Python 2, this automatically uses the ``int`` or ``long`` types as necessary.

-.. autoclass:: Int
+.. class:: Int
 .. class:: Long

-   Integers ``> sys.maxsize`` on Python 2.
-Alias for :class:`Int` on Python 3.

-.. class:: Integer

-   Uses the int or long types as appropriate on Python 2.
-Alias for :class:`Int` on Python 3.
+   On Python 2, these are traitlets for values where the ``int`` and ``long`` types are not interchangeable.
+On Python 3, they are both aliases for :class:`Integer`.

+   In almost all situations, you should use :class:`Integer` instead of these.

 .. autoclass:: Float